Kankoda/Web/pages/sdks.md

 ## Open-Source Software

-Kankoda's founder has many [open-source projects](https://danielsaidi.com/opensource), which are handled as personal projects under his GitHub account.
-When a project is extended with a commercial add-on, it's moved to Kankoda.
+Kankoda's founder has many [open-source projects](https://danielsaidi.com/opensource), which are handled as personal projects.
+When a project is extended with a commercial add-on, it's transferred to Kankoda for billing purposes.

 {% include products/contact-section.md %}